Sedonia-R/braving-counseling/README.md

 This app was created by developer Sedonia Raethstein for the buisness Braving Counseling with Vicki, LLC.

+Note that HashRouter was used instead of BrowserRouter for deployment to GitHub Pages (a static hosting environment).

+# Deployment to GitHub Pages:

+View this website live at: https://sedonia-r.github.io/braving-counseling/

+After making changes to parent directory, be sure to commit and push changes, and then run:

+$ npm run deploy

+Otherwise changes will not show up on published page.

 Below you will find the boilerplate Creat React App README instructions.

-Note that HashRouter was used instead of BrowserRouter for deployment to GitHub Pages (a static hosting environment).

-Unpublished deployment and re-deployed build.

 # Getting Started with Create React App